microbiome/course_2021_radboud/beta.md

 the distances between different samples are maximized.
 The projection is often non-linear and designed to reveal local or global structures in the data distribution.

+NOTE: PCoA is not same as PCA (principal component analysis).
+In PCoA distance matrix is first calculated, but PCA takes the data as it is.
+The main idea of PCA is to find from multidimensional data those variables / components that cause most of the variance, and that why reduce the dimensionality, e.g., to 2-dimensional.

 ### PCoA for ASV-level data with Bray-Curtis